MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-management/toolchain.md

 title: "Fusion: What tools can help better manage resources in Azure?"
 description: Explanation of the tools that can facilitate improved resource management in Azure
 author: BrianBlanchard
-ms.date: 12/5/2018
+ms.date: 12/11/2018
 ---

 # Fusion: What tools can help better manage resource management in Azure?

-In the [Intro to Cloud Governance](../overview.md), Resource Management is one of the Five Disciplines to Cloud Governance.
+In the [Intro to Cloud Governance](../overview.md), Resource Management is one of the five disciplines to Cloud Governance.
 This discipline focuses on ways of establishing policies related to the operational management of an environment, application, or workload.
-Within the Five Disciplines of Cloud Governance, Resource management includes monitoring of application, workload, and asset performance.
+Within the five disciplines of Cloud Governance, Resource management includes monitoring of application, workload, and asset performance.
 It also includes the tasks required to meet scale demands, remediate performance SLA violations, and proactively avoid performance SLA violations through automated remediation.

-Unlike the cloud agnostic position throughout Fusion, this article is Azure specific.
+Unlike the cloud-agnostic position throughout Fusion, this article is Azure specific.
 The following is a list of Azure native tools that can help mature the policies and processes that support this governance discipline.

 |    | [Azure Portal](https://azure.microsoft.com/en-us/features/azure-portal/)  | [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview)  | [Azure Blueprints](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) | [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) | [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) |